kost/fujprog/README.md

 *** WINDOWS ***

 Most issues come from windows platform.
-In some cases ujprog doesn't work.
-Sometimes it is just a matter of dynamic linking (DLL file "ftd2xx.dll" or "ftd2xx64.dll", easiest is just to copy this file from FTDI D2XX CDM driver to the same directory where ujprog.exe is)
+In some cases fujprog doesn't work.
+Sometimes it is just a matter of dynamic linking (DLL file "ftd2xx.dll" or "ftd2xx64.dll", easiest is just to copy this file from FTDI D2XX CDM driver to the same directory where fujprog.exe is)

-On VoIFS there is strange problem related with ujprog.exe compiled with mingw. ujprog.exe, if started from "wrong" directory doesn't work.
-When started from "wrong" directory, ujprog.exe will exit without printing any error or any other message while it should print help/usage message shown on top of this page.
+On VoIFS there is strange problem related with fujprog.exe compiled with mingw. fujprog.exe, if started from "wrong" directory doesn't work.
+When started from "wrong" directory, fujprog.exe will exit without printing any error or any other message while it should print help/usage message shown on top of this page.
 Possible cause of this problem is that "ftd2xx64.dll" (for win64) is found copied to System32 directory under name "ftd2xx.dll" (for win32).

-Possible solution would be to remove all ftd2xx copies and copy ujprog.exe and dll to another directory and try again.
+Possible solution would be to remove all ftd2xx copies and copy fujprog.exe and dll to another directory and try again.

 *** LINUX ***

-Here we have much better success, ujprog is statically linked and doesn't depend on any other file.
-Most issues come from user permissions so ujprog should be either run as root or the user should be given permissions to access USB and serial device, that's usually done easily with some udev rule:
+Here we have much better success, fujprog is statically linked and doesn't depend on any other file.
+Most issues come from user permissions so fujprog should be either run as root or the user should be given permissions to access USB and serial device, that's usually done easily with some udev rule: